Our Team

 • How we Teach

-Those I've gathered at MPS to present and teach are of a like mind.
+Those gathered at T-Trio to teach are of a like mind.
 Simply put, we are centered on you developing photographic independence, that is, the mindful, creative intelligence it takes to artistically compose and technically render personally meaningful images (PMI) of the highest order.
 PMI are those that you relate to in a powerful way.
 Perhaps they recall an experience, an emotion, an excerpt from your life.
 It matters not if it appeals to anyone else, if the magazine does not publish it or if friends ask, 'what is it?'

 In that latter moment do not walk away when asked but see it as an oppportunity to educate.
 Ask them to listen as you explain to them why you were attracted to the subject, what personal meaning you saw in it, and all the artistic and technical considerations you made in composing, then resolving the image on the computer.

 Our instructors will not lead you to their tripod marks and point while stating, 'there is the picture you want.'
-No. Rather, once your interest has been piqued by a particular subject, MPS instructors will guide you with personally oriented questions, comments and technical facts that will aid you in making the image YOU want to make, just maybe, better!
+No. Rather, once your interest has been piqued by a particular subject, Trio instructors will guide you with personally oriented questions, comments and technical facts that will aid you in making the image YOU want to make, just maybe, better!

-Time with MPS instructors may include - - technical tips - composition suggestions (that can easily morph into a full-blown seminar on the Elements and Principles of Art if you are so inclined!) - bad puns or jokes - one or more group or personal assignments - thoughtful off-subject conversations - prose or poetry reading - short writing assignment - giggles, bubbles, and/or laughter!
+Time with Trio instructors may include - - technical tips - composition suggestions (that can easily morph into a full-blown seminar on the Elements and Principles of Art if you are so inclined!) - bad puns or jokes - one or more group or personal assignments - thoughtful off-subject conversations - prose or poetry reading - short writing assignment - giggles, bubbles, and/or laughter!

 However, it all starts with you!